jeremyboggs/jeremyboggs.net/carrier-bag-theory-for-dh.md

 One of my favorite lines from Le Guin is the phrase "true journey is return," which was written by the revolutionary named Odo.
 Odo was the founder of the Odonians, in the novel  _The Disposessed_, but she doesn't appear in that novel.
 Le Guin described the end of Odo's life in the short story "The Day Before The Revolution," in which Odo is elderly, recovering from a stroke, and is seeing the benefits of her lifetime of political struggle beginning to grow in the city around her.

-There's a project/container I've return to, and share with students, that's almost 20 years old now, called _The Geography of Slavery in Virginia_ by my undergraduate mentor Tom Costa.
+There's a project/container I've returned to, and share with students, that's almost 20 years old now, called _The Geography of Slavery in Virginia_ by my undergraduate mentor Tom Costa.
 It's an online collection of runaway slave advertisements from Virginia newspapers in the seventeenth and eighteenth centuries.

 This was one of the first digital history projects developed at the University of Virginia, and one of the first to transcribe and share materials.
 And its still there, and still working.
 I hope Take Back the Archive still looks and works as well as The Geography of Slavery does in 15 or so years.